programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 When you are creating a branch, please substitute your chosen branch name where we use *why-jekyll-scholarhip* in this lesson (remember to also change *GitHub.com/scholarslab/CollabDemo* to match your own username and repository name).

-Once you have finished typing your new branch name in the field, you will see a blue rectangle just below with the words "Create branch: *why-jekyll-scholarship*".
-Click on that blue rectangle.
+Once you have finished typing your new branch name in the field, you will see a rectangle just below with the words "Create branch: *why-jekyll-scholarship*".

 When you create a new branch, GitHub automatically moves you there so that any changes you make affect the new branch, rather than the default branch.
 You can tell what branch you are working in by looking at the branch dropdown to verify that you are in the correct one – in this lesson, we are now in the branch *why-jekyll-scholarship*.
 This is that same grey button in the middle left side of the page we clicked before, when we created a new branch.
 In the screenshot below, you can see that our branch has changed from *gh-pages* to *why-jekyll-scholarship*: